 Passkeys for Philippine Financial Services: A Strategy Playbook

-The Philippines is accelerating its move away from outdated one-time passwords (OTPs) in banking, aiming for a full phase-out by 2027.
+The Philippines is accelerating its move away from outdated one-time passwords (OTPs) in banking, aiming for a full phase-out by mid 2026.
 This follows a growing trend across Asia-Pacific to strengthen authentication in regulated industries.
-ADVANCE.AI, for example, has already been working with local financial institutions to pilot and deploy next-generation authentication solutions—signaling that the market is ready for serious change.
+Several firms have already begun piloting next‑generation authentication solutions with local financial institutions—an indication that the Philippines is poised for a significant shift toward more secure and user‑friendly digital identity approaches.

 What Passkeys Are and Why They Matter in Regulated Environments